 1. Matsumoto Castle in Matsumoto

-Originally known as Fukashi Castle, Matsumoto Castle is one of Nagano’s most majestic landmarks and Japan’s oldest surviving castle tower.
-A five-tiered, six-story structure with a striking ebony-dark wooden facade, this moated fortress, later designated a National Treasure, was built in the late 16th century.
+Originally known as Fukashi Castle, Matsumoto Castle stands proudly as one of Nagano’s most iconic landmarks and Japan’s oldest surviving castle tower.
+With its majestic five-tiered, six-story structure and striking, ebony-black wooden facade, this beautifully preserved fortress is not only a National Treasure but a timeless symbol of the region's rich history.
+Built in the late 16th century, it whispers tales of a bygone era, offering a rare glimpse into Japan’s feudal past.

 2. Takato Castle Park in Ina

-Perched on a hill in Ina City, Takato Castle Ruins Park is home to around 1,500 Kohigan cherry trees, first planted in 1875 when the park opened to the public.
-Some of these trees are over 130 years old, and their small, red-tinted petals are considered among the most beautiful in Japan.
+While many places claim to have the best cherry blossom views, Takato Castle holds an official title as one of Japan’s three most famous cherry blossom sites, making it a must-see for sakura enthusiasts.
+Perched on a hill in Ina City, Takato Castle Ruins Park is home to around 1,500 Kohigan cherry trees, which were planted in 1875 when the park opened to the public.
+Some of these majestic trees are over 130 years old, and their small, red-tinted petals are renowned as among the most beautiful in Japan.
+These blossoms, which begin to bloom early in spring, make Takato an ideal destination for those hoping to witness cherry blossoms in Nagano before the season peaks.

 3. Koboyama Koen in Matsumoto

-In the southeast corner of central Matsumoto lies Koboyama Koen, a gently sloping hill that also serves as the site of a 3rd-century burial mound, making it one of the oldest tombs in the region.
+Tucked away in the southeast corner of central Matsumoto, Koboyama Koen is a hidden gem that doubles as a scenic hill and a 3rd-century burial mound, one of the oldest in the region.
+Talk about history with a view!

 4. Oide Park in Hakuba